-The Gutenberg Bible - the first book to be printed in Europe, already contains images of many different birds.
-These pictures were painted in by hand and were executed by different artists.
-At our library in St. Petersburg, there is no original copy of the Gutenberg Bible, but the «Faust Study», the special repository of incunabula in the NLR, possesses an excellent large-format Berlin facsimile copy of the 42-line Johannes Gutenberg Bible, which was released in 1913-1914 by the publisher «The Island» («Der Insel Verlag»).
+The Gutenberg Bible was the first book to be printed in Europe.
+It already contains images of a wide variety of birds.
+These pictures were painted in by hand by different artists.
+Our library has no original copy of the Gutenberg Bible, but possesses its excellent large-format facsimile copy, released in 1913-1914 by the Berlin publisher «The Island» («Der Insel Verlag»).

 Its ornamental decoration includes more than thirty images of birds.
 Many of them are depicted very realistic: a hoopoe, a parrot, a crane, a hen, a woodpecker, an eagle can be easily recognized.
-Some birds are shown disproportionately small, for example, one birdie has the same size with a fly.
-The eagle holding a hare in the paws is painted three times in the same manner, and a fox grabbing a chicken is shown once.
+Some birds are shown smaller than they are.
+For example, one birdie has the same size as a fly.
+An eagle clutching a rabbit is found three times in the book.
+A fox grabbing a chicken is shown once.

-Publications of the fifteenth century historical books and Bibles are often accompanied by a cycle of engravings illustrating the six days of creation.
-An image of the state of our planet by the end of the fifth day certainly shows just created fish and birds.the Chronicles of Schedel of 1493 depicts a few species of birds: an owl, a goose, a partridge, a falcon and a peacock.
+The 15th century historical books and Bibles are often decorated with illustrations of the six days of creation, including the fifth day when God made the birds and fish.the Chronicles of Schedel of 1493 depicts a few species of birds: an owl, a goose, a partridge, a falcon and a peacock.
 Some birds are shown schematically.

 During the 15th century, pictures of birds are repeatedly found in publications of those literary works, in which recognizable members of the human community appear in the images of the birds.
 Species of depicted characters-birds are different: among them are hens and geese, peacocks and cranes, hawks and eagles… For instance, we can see a lot of birds in the pages of the book «Aesop's Fables» (Aesopus.
 Vita et Fabulae.
 Strasbourg, 1481).